feralcreative/moto-router/README.md

 # Moto-Rooter

 Behold, a flexible framework for visualizing and sharing motorcycle routes with other riders.
-Just drop a new `.kml` file into the `/data/` directory to add a route—the system will automatically update the map, and add or remove GPX and URL buttons as those files appear or disappear.
+Just drop a new `.kml` file into the `/data/` directory and register its name in `routes.json` to add a route—the system will automatically update the map, and add or remove GPX and URL buttons as those files appear or disappear.

 This is a _static_ site—it does not rely on any server-side language or database.
 When you're ready to deploy, all you need is a barebones web server (e.g. Apache, Nginx) sans database.
 It’s designed to be simple and easy to deploy, maintain, and scale as needed.